Frequently Asked Questions

 Back To Top

-Businesses are included in the SW/SE class and in the TSGN proposed class.
+Businesses are included in the SW/SE class and in the TSGN class.
 It is called an opt-out class because anyone, including businesses, who meets the class definition will be included in the claim automatically and bound by the result, unless they ask to opt-out.

 Back To Top